- City Break

 Book your individual trip, stress-free with local travel experts

-Planning a trip to London and not sure how many days you’ll need?
-It really comes down to how much of the city you want to experience.
-Whether you’re after a whirlwind weekend of iconic sights or want to dive deeper into its culture and history, this guide will help you figure out how many days to spend in London, with suggestions for how to make the most of your time.
+Planning a trip to London and not sure how many days you should spend?
+If you're squeezing in a weekend of big-ticket sights or planning to dig into the city's history and culture, this guide will help you decide how many days you need in London—and how to make the most of your time with sample itineraries.

 Riding bike along canal, East London, UK © Image Source Trading Ltd/Shutterstock

 If you're short on time, you can still cover a lot of ground in two days.
-London is well connected by public transport, making it easy to see key attractions without spending too much time commuting.
+London is well connected by public transport, so it's easy to see a lot without spending too much time commuting.

-On your second day, get an early start with The Tower of London.
-It’s packed with history, and you won’t want to miss the Crown Jewels.
-From there, take a short walk to St. Katharine Docks for a calm lunch by the water.
-It’s a peaceful spot to unwind after a busy morning.
+On your second day, start early at the Tower of London—there’s a lot to take in, and you won’t want to miss the Crown Jewels.
+After exploring, take a short walk to St. Katharine Docks for a relaxed lunch by the water—it’s quiet and it often feels like a nice break from the crowds.

-Then, cross over Tower Bridge and take in the amazing views of the city and the Thames.
-Once you’re across, head along the South Bank for a leisurely 20-minute walk.
-You’ll pass the Tate Modern, Shakespeare’s Globe Theatre, and plenty of street performers.
+Next, cross Tower Bridge for the views of the city and the Thames.
+Once you’re across, follow the South Bank on a laid-back 20-minute walk.
+You’ll pass Tate Modern, Shakespeare’s Globe, and plenty of street performers along the way.

 Afternoon tea at the Ritz Green Park, Piccadilly, St. James London © Shutterstock

-For lunch, pop into The Orangery in Kensington Gardens.
-The setting is beautiful, and it’s a great place to relax.
+For lunch, you might want to grab a table at The Orangery in Kensington Gardens.
+The setting is beautiful, and it’s a great spot to unwind before heading back out.

 London canal Little Venice © Shutterstock